Ultikynnys/UltiBake/README.md

-## Quick Start
+## Showcase
-> The following video will show the basic usage for Ultibake.
+> The following video will showcase most of the important features of Ultibake and quickly how to use the addon.
+[Click here for more information](#Usage)
-<iframe width="420" height="315" src="https://www.youtube.com/embed/aWSn2NolLlo"allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://www.youtube.com/embed/A-00q0g_X5k"allowfullscreen></iframe>

 ## Latest Update
 <iframe width="420" height="315" src="https://www.youtube.com/embed/bVQO3cXhhyc"allowfullscreen></iframe>